 The hour and a half drive along Scenic Byway 12, which has been called the second most scenic drive in the country by Car and Driver Magazine, takes you from Zion National Park to Bryce Canyon.

 It’s a beautiful drive through open plains, canyons, small towns and if you’re lucky, mountain goats.

 Once inside Bryce Canyon National Parks, the viewpoints are on the 18-mile road that sits along the rim of the canyon.
 There are a series of overlooks and trails along the top of the rim.

 Since we were visiting in the offseason the crowds were scarce, but I imagine in the summer months that this park could get very busy.

 It is a stark contrast in the landscape to the sheer cliffs of Zion.
 Jagged hoodoo rise from Bryce’s canyon floor.
 Carved by wind and water of millions of years, these hoodoos feel Dr. Suessian in their nature.

 Whimsical, like they belong in another world, a fairytale, and not here in Utah.

 I suppose this is the universal feeling as there is a trail named Fairyland Loop.

 From Sunrise Point we descended into the canyon to Queens Garden Loop and followed out the Navajo Trail through the winding amphitheater and ended at the famous Sunset Point just in time for sunset.

-As the sun set the shadows shifted and painted new colors combinations along the ridges of the hoodoos.
+As the sunset the shadows shifted and painted new color combinations along the ridges of the hoodoos.
 Bryce far exceeded my expectations and I would love to come back someday to spend more time discovering this park.